-Hip hop impresario and RushCard (an Accredited Partner) co-founder Russell Simmons is telling RushCard (an Accredited Partner) members that all systems are back in operation and their prepaid MasterCards should be working normally.
+Hip hop impresario and RushCard (an Authorized Partner) co-founder Russell Simmons is telling RushCard (an Authorized Partner) members that all systems are back in operation and their prepaid MasterCards should be working normally.

-Not every RushCard (an Accredited Partner) customer agrees, however.
+Not every RushCard (an Authorized Partner) customer agrees, however.
 In a ConsumerAffairs submission yesterday, Antoinette of Columbus, Ohio, said she still could not access her account.

 "I call it a big screwup, nothing is working since the update, you dont know when you will receive your money," she said.
 "I thought they would have corrected it by now.
 You can't reach anyone on the phone, it hangs up on you automatically."